melo0/IPCheck/README.md

 # IPCheck
-script tahat check availability of computers/pages in the network
+Little application that check availability of computers/pages in the network